Dear Comrade (Feelings) – This is not a review. This is feelings.

-Dear Comrade is a deeply romantic movie.
-This film got me.
-Dear Comrade.
-It brought back memories.
-I got lost in the story, and forgot what was going on in the outside world.
-Alaipayuthey, Premam (Malayalam), 96, OK Kanmani, Vaaranam Aayiram, La La Land and Bangalore Days (Malayalam).
-There is a beauty in these films.
-An unexplainable charm.
-Dear Comrade is one such film.
+Dear Comrade is a profoundly romantic movie.
+This film captivated me—Dear Comrade brought back memories, and I got lost in the story, forgetting about the outside world.
+Alaipayuthey, Premam (Malayalam), 96, OK Kanmani, Vaaranam Aayiram, La La Land, and Bangalore Days (Malayalam)—these films possess a beauty and an unexplainable charm, and Dear Comrade is no exception.

-In the scene where Bobby proposes Lilly the second time, while talking, he pulls Lilly closer to him.
+In the scene where Bobby proposes to Lilly for the second time, he pulls her closer while talking.
 OMG.
 Did you notice that?
 Her eyes!
-You must go and watch the movie at least for this scene.
+You must go and watch the movie, if only for this scene.

-So many moments in this movie will hug your heart.
-The scenes between Vijay Deverakonda and Rashmika Mandanna are an absolute treat to watch.
-Their chemistry makes the film livelier.
-Both giving arguably their best performances to date.
+So many moments in this movie will embrace your heart.
+The scenes between Vijay Deverakonda and Rashmika Mandanna are an absolute delight to watch.
+Their chemistry makes the film even more vibrant, with both delivering arguably their best performances to date.

 Bobby “Let me be your comrade”